 For our alumni and non-alumni parents, you can access the Hanover College website at any time to stay up-to-date on all things Hanover!

 Parents provide valuable resources for Hanover students who are interested in experiencing the work world in their desired career field.
 Hanover prides itself on the network of alumni, parents and friends who are critical in helping our students find employment and internships.
-For more information regarding help in this area, please contact The Career Center of The Office of Experiential Learning.
+For more information regarding help in this area, please contact the Levett Career Center.

 Children, grandchildren and siblings of alumni may qualify for up to $3,000 in Legacy Scholarships per year.
 To let us know about your legacy child of any age, please visit: Refer a Student.

 Show your Pride